Three flight attendant unions say 737 MAX hearings were a step backward

-CHICAGO (Reuters) - Unions representing flight attendants at the three U.S. airlines that operate Boeing Co’s (BA.N) 737 MAX said they are more reluctant to support the grounded jet’s return after Congressional hearings this week on its development.
+CHICAGO, Nov 1 (Reuters) - Unions representing flight attendants at the three U.S. airlines that operate Boeing Co’s 737 MAX said they are more reluctant to support the grounded jet’s return after Congressional hearings this week on its development.

-Southwest Airlines (LUV.N) and United Airlines (UAL.O) flight attendant union leaders joined their American Airlines (AAL.O) counterparts in demanding an active role in regulators’ and airlines’ decisions to let the 737 MAX fly again after two fatal crashes in Indonesia and Ethiopia.
+Southwest Airlines and United Airlines flight attendant union leaders joined their American Airlines counterparts in demanding an active role in regulators’ and airlines’ decisions to let the 737 MAX fly again after two fatal crashes in Indonesia and Ethiopia.

 “As the worlds’ largest group of flight attendants on the 737 MAX, we need to be confident that it has been proven to be of the highest safety standards,” Chad Kleibscheidel of the Southwest flight attendants union said.